Minimatika/Erasmus/README.md

 Trends II assignment.
-Upload a code and commit one time a change in the code. the code that is uploaded, calculates a leap year after asking for an input and validating it on its range.
-Should only be between 1 and 3999.
+Upload a code and commit one time a change in the code. the code that is uploaded, calculates a leap year after asking for an input.
 #########
-Changed output to user from english to dutch.
+Update Changed output to user from english to dutch.